sukhbinder/llm-llamacpp-plugin/README.md

 ## Setup

+### Building the Server

 First, you need to have a llama.cpp server running.
-You can start one using the llama.cpp server binary:
+You can start one using the built server binary:

 ```bash
 # Download and build llama.cpp if you haven't already